debitCrossBlockchain/bumo2.0/docs/Installation_Guide_for_BUMO.rst

 Installing by Compilation in MacOS
 ~~~~~~~

 Installing by Compilation means that the source code of the BUMO node is first compiled into machine code that can be recognized by the computer and then installed.
-Installing by Compilation consists of six parts: `Installing Xcode`_, `Installing Command Line Tools`_, `Installing Homebrew`_, `Installing Dependencies in MacOS`_, `Compiling the BUMO Source Code in MacOS`_, and `Installing the BUMO Node in MacOS <#installing-the-bumo-node-in-macos>`__.
+Installing by Compilation consists of six parts: `Installing Xcode`_, `Installing Command Line Tools`_, `Installing Homebrew`_, `Installing Dependencies in MacOS`_, `Compiling the BUMO Source Code in MacOS`_, and `Installing the BUMO Node in MacOS <#installing-the-bumo-node-in-macos-1>`__.

 Installing Xcode
 ^^^^^^^^^^^^^^^^